 Most local veterinarians can answer all of the questions you might have about where to find these services in your local community.

-How Different Is Pet Cremation From Human Cremation?
+Is Pet Cremation the Same as Human Cremation?

 Pet cremation and human cremation are similar in that they are both alternatives to burial that involve incinerating your loved one’s remains.
 Both processes must reach temperatures that range from 1400 to 1800 degrees Fahrenheit, and both result in cremated ashes.